 That said, we use the mandala as a form of meditation for the purpose of gaining knowledge, primarily the kind that resides within each of us.

 Before meditating, we must first set an intention.
 Normally, we select a mandala that appeals to us.
 It is good to know what the meaning of mandala you’ve chosen – or set your own meanings/intention before focusing on it.

-For example, focusing Native American labringth mandala, we know this meaning of mandala relates to beginnings, our enternal nature, and how this is relative to our life journey.
-So, before meditating on the mandala we set the intention to more clearly understand our life journey, or be shown guidance in a particular area we are having trouble on the path.
+For example, focusing Native American labyrinth mandala, we know this meaning of mandala relates to beginnings, our eternal nature, and how this is relative to our life journey.
+So, before meditating on the mandala we set the intention to more clearly understand our life journey or be shown guidance in a particular area we are having trouble on the path.

 Once we have set our intention, we begin to focus on the mandala.
 Let your eyes take in the beauty of the designs, allowing your mind to wander as it will.